Act to Ensure Protection of Conscience in Health Care

 An order from a court

-directed to any person requiring participation in any designated service shall be deemed not to apply to any person who
+directed to any person requiring participation in any contested service shall be deemed not to apply to any person who

 objects, for reasons of conscience, to participation in such services.